ncatlab/nlab-content/pages/7189.md

 Let $j\colon A \to C$ be a [[functor]] between [[categories]].
 Its **codensity monad** is the right [[Kan extension]] $Ran_j j$ of $j$ along itself, if this exists (as it certainly does when $A$ is [[small category|small]] and $C$ is [[complete category|complete]]).

-The name comes because $j$ is [[dense functor|codense]] just when its codensity monad is the identity.
+The name comes because $j$ is [[codense functor|codense]] just when its codensity monad is the identity.
 Thus, in general, the codensity monad "measures the failure of $j$ to be codense".

 [[!redirects codensity monads]]
 [[!redirects density comonad]]